 New Caledonia travel tips: Things to know before you go

-1. Don’t go with a big cruise boat to New Caledonia
+1. Don’t go to New Caledonia on a big cruise boat

-2. Use your phone to book New Caledonia trips
+2. Use your phone to book New Caledonia accommodations and tours

 Unless you want to stay at resorts, you may struggle to find current information and book online.
-You will need a week or so and a couple of following up to receive a reply to some of your emails when you do receive a response.
+You will often need a week or so and a couple of following up to receive a reply to some of your emails… when you do receive a response.
 Organising a trip to New Caledonia always tests my patience.

-If you speak French, don’t hesitate to call: that’s how the smaller organisations work on the islands.
-If you don’t speak French, then I highly recommend tip #6.
+If you speak French, don’t hesitate to call.
+That’s how the smaller organisations work on the islands.
+If you don’t speak French, I highly recommend tip #6.

 3. Stay flexible when you travel around New Caledonia